rose-collectionservices/guide-for-donors-and-curators/2 PLACING YOUR COLLECTION AT THE ROSE LIBRARY/readme.md

 If you're interested in placing your papers at the Rose Library, please contact us at rose.library@emory.edu and we will refer you to the proper curator.

 > "Some of our papers can’t [physically] stand the test of time.
 They need to be
-> properly preserved, and Emory does an excellent job."
+> properly preserved, and Emory does an excellent job" (C. T. Vivian, Civil Rights

-> C. T. Vivian, Civil Rights leader and Presidential Medal of Freedom recipient
+> leader and Presidential Medal of Freedom recipient).

+---

 <a id="anchor1">[1]</a> Temperature is 55 degrees Fahrenheit and relative humidity is less than 30%.